Skip to main content

 2. Write tests for existing code with AI help

-Remember: AI is a tool that amplifies your skills.
-The better you communicate, the more value you get.
+AI is a tool that makes you more productive.
+The better you communicate, the more you get out of it.

 #AI#prompts#productivity